insankr12/AkuMau-Project/README.md

 - Test the authentication and authorization flows to ensure they function as intended.
 - Monitor and manage user authentication and authorization through the Firebase console or APIs.

+### 7. Cloud Run for Scaling the application based on demand

+To set up scaling, configuring, and managing your ML application:

+-
+-
+-
+-
+-
+-

-### 7. Docker for containerization of the application
+### 8. Docker for containerization of the application

 To containerize your application using Docker: